Book Me: Speaking Topics

 How Social Security Can Help Your Family History Research.
 The U.S. Social Security system produced lesser-known record types key to tracing families during the late 1800s/early 1900s (during a period of intense immigration, before widespread birth records and during the 1890 census gap).
 See genealogical discoveries made using original Social Security applications, not one but TWO important Social Security indexes, and delayed birth records, which were often created for Social Security purposes.

 Meet PERSI, and Discover Treasures in Genealogy Periodicals.
 (For intermediate to advanced researchers.)
 You may be missing out on 30% of genealogy discoveries if you’re not digging into history and genealogy newsletters, journals and magazines.
 Biographical profiles, stories about ancestral churches or schools, how-to tips for researching a locale, indexes and transcripts of local records are all among those treasures.
-Learn to find and access this content using PERSI, the Periodical Source Index, and other resources.
-See how to navigate PERSI on the new Allen County Public Library website portal, and success stories that can inspire your own foray into periodical research.
-RECENTLY UPDATED!
+Learn to find and access this content using PERSI, the Periodical Source Index.
+See how to navigate PERSI on the FREE Allen County Public Library website portal, and success stories that can inspire your own foray into periodical research.

 Fable or Fact?
 Verifying Old Family Stories.
 Don’t you wish you knew just HOW true certain family stories are?
 Though you may never be able to fully prove (or disprove) some stories, this lecture demonstrates how to “de-mythify” handed-down tales into truer ones that may be even more compelling.
-See the results for two case studies from my family tree: that of an unlikely hero and an immigrant scoundrel.
+Follow my research into legends on my family tree.
+See what I discovered, and then consider how the new evidence reshapes the story and how you would tell it.
+Inspiring and entertaining even for general audiences, this can be delivered in a regular lecture format, a 90-minute discussion-driven format, or as a banquet talk.

 Plan Your Next Family History Writing Project: Hands-on Workshop.
 Deciding what to write and how to write it can be a big barrier for many people wanting to write up their family history discoveries.
 That’s why this presentation comes with a hands-on worksheet you can begin to complete DURING the presentation, which will walk you through all the big, interrelated questions: prioritizing your writing projects; choosing your audience; addressing privacy concerns and family secrets; and selecting the best writing and citation styles for your audience and topic.
 This class is available in both one-hour and two-hour formats.